KumaTea/medical-abbreviations/README.md

 An ultimate list of medical abbrevations with meaning, Chinese translation and Wikipedia link.

+> If you don't have Google Cloud access, you may use [py-googletrans](https://github.com/ssut/py-googletrans).

 This repository is originally forked from [imantsm/medical_abbreviations](https://github.com/imantsm/medical_abbreviations).

 ## [Dictionary](./ALL.csv) list